 We believe family and friend involvement is essential to the successful outcome of treatment.
 Our providers are delighted to include your supports in session.
 We also offer therapy for family members, couples, and whole families.

 What healthcare professionals will make up my treatment team?

 Your treatment team will include care from licensed and highly trained nurse practitioners, a registered nurse, licensed psychotherapists, a licensed and registered dietician and mental health workers.

 Will I be able to make appointments after school or work?

 At CEDM we understand that most of our patients are working and/or attending school.
 That is why we try our best to accommodate everyone’s needs.
 Our medical and mental health professionals work from 8 am to 8 p.m. daily.
 There is also a provider on call after business hours seven days a week.

 We ask that you notify us by phone within 24 hours of your scheduled appointment.
 If we are not notified, you will be billed a $75 cancellation fee.

 How is CEDM different from other eating disorder treatment programs?

 Patients receive all their treatment “under one roof.”
 The individual therapists, family therapists, medical providers and nutritionist meet together weekly with the rest of the professional staff to discuss cases and develop plans of care.
 There are a variety of outpatient recovery groups available to complement the individual treatment.
-A support group is provided for family and friends.

 To learn more about how we can help you or your loved one recover from an eating disorder, please contact us at email@example.com or call 603-472-2846.